BishopFox/BrokenHill/docs/observations.md

 ### Model data format differences

-The attack tool must use floating-point data, not integers, and is currently currently hardcoded to use the `FP16` format for historical reasons.
+The attack tool must use floating-point data, not integers.
 If the same model has been loaded into another system, but was quantized to an integer format, or is using a different floating-point format, the adversarial content may no longer have any effect, or may have a different effect.

 A future version of Broken Hill will allow results to also be tested against a quantized version of the same model (after generating results using the floating-point version) to help catch fragile results.

 ### Randomization

-Most LLM tools enable random behaviour by default, and will therefore not react deterministically.
+Many LLM tools enable random behaviour by default, and will therefore not react deterministically.
 This means that a string might work some of the time, most of the time, or very rarely.

 Most LLMs distinguish between result generation using a method that is "sample-based" or not.
 Some of these LLMs default to having that option enabled, others have it disabled.
 Enabling that option is generally required for random testing, but it can affect the results even without other randomization factors.